thoughtspot/dev-workshop/index.md

 - Using Postman to manage API collections with ThoughtSpot

 ### What you need:
 - No local environment configuration is required.
-Everything can be completed via a browser on any computer or tablet
+Everything can be completed via a browser on any computer or tablet.
+Google Chrome is recommended.
 - A general understanding of javascript and web development.
 The tutorial uses ReactJS for a web framework.
 You don't have to be an expert, but some knowledge helps.

 ### Ready to get started?